caravagn/GDA/README.md

 ------------------------------------------------------------------------

-# Parte 2 - mathematical modelling and inference from bulk
+# Parte 2 - modelling and inference from bulk

 ------------------------------------------------------------------------